 Irrespective of the specific size, material and structural requirements, it is essential that any AtoN structural design considers the loadings to which it will be subject.
 It is important therefore that appropriate design codes are used (either by the supplier or by the AtoN manager’s structural design engineer) and that these will reflect actual loadings and environmental conditions.
 Not all AtoN designs will require extensive structural load analysis so the level of information that a supplier may provide will be reflective of the complexity of the AtoN.

-Loads may be applied statically, for example the self-weight of the structure, or dynamically such as wind action.
-Dynamic loads can also be cyclical, that is they can be repetitive and regular, such as in the case of wave loading on monopiled structures.
+Loads may be applied statically, for example the self-weight of the structure, or dynamically, such as wind action.
+Dynamic loads can also be cyclical, that is, they can be repetitive and regular, such as in the case of wave loading on monopiled structures.
 The effect of vibrations induced in the structure by such dynamic loads is dependent on the natural frequency of the structure and its ability to dissipate the vibrations.
 This ability is known as damping.

 Wind loading is an important factor to incorporate in the design of AtoN and design standards appropriate to the geographical location should be used.
 It is also important to design connections for the anticipated loads as these can be the weakest link in the integrity of the structure.
 For example, a robust tower could withstand high wind loads without deforming, but if the connections to its concrete foundation are insufficient, the structure may fail.